flaxton/AGI-iPhone-email/README.md

 ![Account Choices](./IMG_1007-edited.jpg "Account Choices")

+__Congratulations!__ Your account is set up! :clap:

 Now you will be brought to your Inbox.
-If it says "All Inboxes" then it is mixing your personal email account(s) with your AGI G Suite email account.
+If it says "All Inboxes" then it is mixing your personal email account(s) with your AGI G Suite email account, for viewing purposes.

 ![All Inboxes](./IMG_1008-edited.jpg "All Inboxes")